karol-brejna-i/locust-experiments/extend-web-ui/README.md

 And these are all the required parts.

 # Deployment
 This work depends on [previous experiment](https://medium.com/locust-io-experiments/locust-io-experiments-running-in-kubernetes-95447571a550) which point was to create Kubernetes descriptors for Locust.
-See the [this folder](../kubernetes) for the scripts and info on how to use them
+See [this folder](../kubernetes) for the scripts and info on how to use them

 Basic K8s mechanics here are intact, the difference being [the config map that holds update Locust scripts](./kubernetes/scripts-cm.yaml).